beerriot/starlink-ping-loss-viewer/README.md

-Is it possible to capture a picture of a Starlink dish's surroundings using the history data it exposes?
+What can we learn by looking more closely at a Starlink dish's history of connection data?
 The scripts and such in this repo are what I have pulled together to find out.

-There are three phases in this process, and the scripts for each phase are separated into the three subdirectories:
+There are two phases in this process, and the scripts for each phase are separated into the two subdirectories:

  * `downloader` collects data from the dish
- * `reducer` aggregates the data into a useful format
  * `viewer` presents a visual representation of the aggregated data

 These scripts were developed on a Mac running macOS 11.1.
 They use